Chasen Croft, MD, FACS

 About Chasen Croft

-Dr. Croft, an associate professor of surgery, has clinical interests in trauma surgery, surgical critical care, and acute care surgery.
-In addition, he has specialized training in the management of diaphragmatic dysfunction and is the lead surgeon for both the adult and pediatric diaphragmatic pacer programs.
+I am an associate professor of surgery in the University of Florida Division of Acute Care Surger and have clinical interests in trauma surgery, surgical critical care and acute care surgery.
+I specialize in the management of diaphragmatic dysfunction, and am the lead surgeon for both the adult and pediatric diaphragmatic pacer programs.

-In 2009 he was the Gold Medal Forum Winner at the Southeastern Surgical Congress and in 2007 earned the Robert Coddington Research Award in the University of Tennessee College of Medicine Resident Research Paper Competition.
-He is Fellow of the American College of Surgeons and a member of the American Association for the Surgery of Trauma, Eastern Association for the Surgery of Trauma, Society of University Surgeons, Western Trauma Association, Chest Wall Injury Society, and the Society of Critical Care Medicine.
+Currently, I am a Fellow of the American College of Surgeons and a member of the American Association for the Surgery of Trauma, Eastern Association for the Surgery of Trauma, Society of University Surgeons, Western Trauma Association, Chest Wall Injury Society and the Society of Critical Care Medicine.

 Accomplishments